How to Adapt a Recliner for Right Arm Surgery

 Step #1: Estimate Required PVC

-Measure the length of the lever and the height of the armrest and determine the length of PVC pipes required.
+Measure the length of the lever and the armrest height and determine the length of PVC pipes required.

 Cover the lever with a PVC pipe of appropriate length.
-Use Duct Tape for the attachment so that it can easily be removed when no longer needed.
+Use Duct Tape for the attachment to remove it when no longer needed easily.

 Attach a small PVC of appropriate length to the covering PVC.
 It should extend beyond the armrests’ extension.